 A 10-minute read.

 Written for advanced ESL students.
-If you prefer, read the basic-intermediate version.
+If you prefer, read the intermediate version.

 The Myth about Learning a Language Where it is Spoken

 We all know that it is possible to learn English without living in an English-speaking country.
 Yet, many people believe that the best way to learn English well is to live in or at least spend time in an English-speaking country.
 Some even believe that it is the only way.